 You will certainly always need to change your password, and sometimes more urgently than you think, but mitigating against theft is a great way to stay on top of your account security.
 You can always head to www.haveibeenpwned.com to check if you're at risk, but simply thinking your password is secure enough to not be hacked is a risky position to take.

-So, to help you understand just how hackers get your passwords, secure or otherwise, we've put together a list of the top ten password-cracking techniques used by hackers.
-Some of the below methods are certainly old-fashioned, but that doesn't mean they aren't still being used.
+So, to help you understand just how hackers get your passwords, secure or otherwise, we've put together a list of the top ten most popular password-cracking techniques used across the internet.
+Some of the below methods are certainly old-fashioned, but that hasn't diminished their popularity.

 The top ten password-cracking techniques used by hackers: